Flying Horse of Gansu: Discovery and world fame

-A copy of the sculpture was donated to the city of Lexington, Kentucky, USA on June 15th, 2000 by the City of Xi'an, China and Hao Bao Zhu, President, Five Rings International.
+A bronze copy of the sculpture was presented as a gift by the Government of the People's Republic of China to the United Nations Office in Geneva, Switzerland, in 1987; it is displayed in the Palace of Nations.
+Another copy was donated to the city of Lexington, Kentucky, US, on June 15, 2000, by the City of Xi'an, China and Hao Bao Zhu, President, Five Rings International.